All Episodes

 It's just not right.

-And uh that action uh was not helpful.
+And that action was not helpful.

-And it illustrates the mythmaking or the there's no better word for it than myth.
+And it illustrates the myth-making or the there's no better word for it than myth.

 Narrative template, what have you.

-Why would a video tape of the gentle giant committing a crime in the convenience store?
+Why would a videotape of the gentle giant committing a crime in the convenience store?

 Why is that character assassination?